SE::Startpage - Startpage.com search results parser

 Capabilities

-- Supports selecting country, search language and page language
+- Supports selection of country, search language, and page language

 - Ability to specify the number of results to output

-- Specifying the output size (10 or 20 results)
+- Specification of result size (10 or 20 results)

 Use cases

-- Getting a list of sites most frequently cited in search engines
+- Obtaining a list of sites most frequently mentioned in search engines

 Queries

-Queries are words, phrases, and word combinations in the same format they are entered into the search engine.
+Words, phrases, and word combinations are specified as queries in the same form as they are entered into the search engine.
 Example:

 test